-The Authority has a benchmark exposure to foreign currencies of 20% of the total Fund (2013: 20%).
-The Authority adjusts the Fund's foreign currency exposure between 0 and 40% in accordance with its Foreign Currency Tilting Strategy.
+The Authority has a benchmark exposure to foreign currencies of 20% of the total Fund on an after tax basis.
+The Authority adjusts the Fund's foreign currency exposure in accordance with its limits set in its Foreign Currency Tilting Strategy.
 This Strategy moves the Fund's foreign exchange exposure according to defined tilting rules that reflect the prevailing valuation of the NZD.
 The Strategy is implemented by adjusting the before-tax hedge ratio on the International equities' portfolio so that the total Fund foreign currency exposure is at the required after tax level.
-The benchmark foreign currency hedge ratios for the Fund's asset classes are set out on the next page:
+The benchmark foreign currency hedge ratios for the Fund's asset classes are set out on the following table: